axel-ra/usd-converter/README.md

   2. Input the abbreviation for one of the supported currencies -these will be printed on a list.
 This input could be lowercase, uppercase, or even a                combination of both.
 Example: 'AUD' for Australian Dollars.
   3. The script will compute and print the result.

+ For any suggestions, questions or comments, I can be reached at: ax.alvarenga19@gmail.com .

  Thank you!